swzy/Basic-Web-Programming/README.md

 SushiAquarium - Sushi restaurant recommender using YelpAPI
 FishCapitalism - Mock E-commerce site written in PHP/MySQL
 SimplePHPauth - User authentication in PHP
+NewsCompare - Redesign of NewsApp, comparing content from NewsAPI for readability